Marriage, if it is going to last, is about more than just being in love. True love means that you are not just in love, but you are also friends.

 In building your relationship it is always important to remember that the only person that you can change is yourself; you should never focus on changing someone else.
 If you want to be better friends with your spouse, you need to start with you, and work on being a better friend to your spouse.
 Really, this is just the golden rule, “Do to others what you would want them to do to you.”

 When I sat down to think about this article, I thought of my great long-lasting friendships and how they treat me, and in turn how I treat them.
 The relationships that exist between my friends and I are full of indicators of mutual trust, respect and affection.
-When I compared my relationship with my friends to my relationship with my spouse, I was a little embarrassed to admit that I am not always a stellar example of a best friend to my spouse, but it has also opened my eyes to see where I can keep working to improve and grow our friendship as well.

 1. Enjoy your spouse for who they are.